HenrikJPetersen/UoScripts/README.md

 ############# TRAINING #############

-All script has been tested and has proven to work, while I've used them for my skills.
-If you experience any problems with theese scripts - you're welcome to contact me on discord - as I'm controlling who can see this collection and who cannot - you should know who I am :)

 ############# UTILITY #############

 This is a collection of scripts to make UO life easier.

 ############# COOLDOWNS #############